rclone/rclone/MANUAL.md

 may differ from case sensitivity of a file system mounted by rclone (the source).
 The flag controls whether "fixup" is performed to satisfy the target.

-If the flag is not provided on command line, then its default value depends on the operating system where rclone runs: "true" on Windows and macOS, "false" otherwise.
+If the flag is not provided on the command line, then its default value depends on the operating system where rclone runs: "true" on Windows and macOS, "false" otherwise.
 If the flag is provided without a value, then it is "true".